Maybe OSX needs a happy-face icon every once in a while. I mean, I wouldn’t normally associate an *ALERT!* icon with something successful happening.

 Some time ago I was using my beloved big-arse wooden chopping board and I had an idea to improve it, and not by a trivial amount.
 How to you improve on a chopping board?
 Well, I’ve seen many attempts in my relatively short travels.
 Some have been small and non-essential but genuine, while many have been, in my opinion, gimmicks.
 The chopping board What is a chopping board for?
 For me, it is a way to chop and slice food in preparation for cooking a meal without dulling the edge on my knives.

 Sometimes I get annoyed by usability/UX glitches — well, more than sometimes actually — but sometimes I get annoyed enough to take 30 mins of my time to document them on this website.
 Why?
 Because it should work better.
 So here we go, UX goofs, vol.1.
 Adobe Flash Player version checker flat-out lies I use Little Snitch to keep certain apps and services from reaching out into the matrix.
 In Adobe Flash checker update service is one of them.
 Every so often it launches and says “Checking for update” (or similar) for a few seconds, then returns “Adobe Flash Player is up to date on your system.”
-Which is a lie.

 While living in Malaysia from 2010–2012, I designed a replacement website for the Malaysian Australian New Zealand Association.
 MANZA is a volunteer-run association whose main purpose is to help newly arrives expats ease into Malaysian life.
 The MANZA website was my first practical application of Information Architecture and content auditing.
 As a volunteer-run organisation, the then-current website was a mess of handed-over files, message, and content, not to mention design.
 The site was built and maintained by inexperienced volunteer expats wanting to led a hand, and as such was desperate for a redesign.